Home Loan Finance Center

-(d) your ultimate home price that you qualify for and are able to purchase is really based on your total monthly housing payment – principal, interest, real estate property taxes, home owners insurance and any condo or HOA fees if that is applicable
+(d) Your Total Monthly Housing Payment – Your ultimate home price that you qualify for and are able to purchase is really based on your total monthly housing payment – principal, interest, real estate property taxes, home owners insurance and any condo or HOA fees if that is applicable.

 Your Future Plans or Time Horizon for your home